freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/export.md

 - transforms
 - meshes
 - lights
-- imported fallback materials
+- imported fallback materials (for shaders VPE does not translate)
-- textures that remain on the glTF path
+- textures **only** for those unsupported-shader fallback materials

-The GLB does not contain:
+For materials VPE captures, the GLB carries no image bytes at all — those textures move to the source layer (see [Texture Ownership](#texture-ownership)).
+The GLB also does not contain:

 - component packables
 - cross-reference wiring